Theodore Svetoslav of Bulgaria: Political activities

-In Bulgaria Theodore Svetoslav was associated as co-emperor by his father, who issued coins representing them side by side.
+In Bulgaria, Theodore Svetoslav was associated as co-emperor by his father, who issued coins representing them side by side.
 He was later sent to the Golden Horde.
 Theodore Svetoslav's unnamed sister married Nogai's son Chaka.
 During part of his exile, Theodore Svetoslav became impoverished and sought to improve his fortunes by marrying the rich Euphrosyne, the god-daughter of Nogai's wife Euphrosyne Palaiologina, who was herself an illegitimate daughter of Emperor Michael VIII Palaiologos.

-Theodore Svetoslav left obscurity in 1298 or 1299, when he accompanied his brother-in-law Chaka in an invasion of Bulgaria.
+Theodore Svetoslav left obscurity in 1298 or 1299 when he accompanied his brother-in-law Chaka in an invasion of Bulgaria.
 The regency for Ivan II fled Tărnovo in 1299, and Theodore Svetoslav helped convince the Bulgarian nobility to accept Chaka as ruler.
 However, the armies of the khan of the Golden Horde Toqta entered Bulgaria in pursuit of his enemy Chaka, and Theodore Svetoslav promptly organized a plot, deposing Chaka and having him strangled in prison in 1300.
 Theodore Svetoslav now became emperor of Bulgaria and sent Chaka's severed head as a present to Toqta, who withdrew his armies from the country.

+A more recent interpretation of these events portrays Theodore Svetoslav as ascending to the Bulgarian throne in 1299 with Chaka being his de facto suzerain and not ruler or co-ruler of Bulgaria.
+Such a relationship would have been more acceptable for the Bulgarian nobility to agree to, as it had existed between previous Bulgarian emperors and Chaka's father Nogai.
+Moreover, Chaka's political ambitions lied within the Golden Horde and not Bulgaria, which is what prompted Toqta to invade and ultimately led to Chaka's death at the orders of Emperor Theodore Svetoslav.